Zack Tabudlo

-Zack Nimrod Tabudlo (born December 6, 2001) is a Filipino singer, songwriter and musician.
+Zack Tabudlo (born December 6, 2001) is a Filipino singer and songwriter currently signed with Mercury Records.
 He was first seen as a contestant on the first season of The Voice Kids under Bamboo Mañalac's mentorship, where he was eliminated in the competition's second round.
 He later began his musical career in 2018 before he rose to fame in 2020 when he joined MCA Music (now UMG Philippines) through sub-label Island Records Philippines.

 His debut single "Nangangamba" was released in 2020.
-His song "Binibini", released in 2021, broke a record as the top local song on Spotify's Philippines charts.
+His song "Binibini" ("Young Woman"), released in 2021, broke a record as the top local song on Spotify's Philippines charts.
 His debut album, Episode, was released on October 15, 2021.
-His track "Pano" became the longest-running number-one OPM song on Spotify Philippines, the first number-one song to debut on the Billboard Philippines Songs chart, and charted in other Southeast Asian countries, including Malaysia, Thailand, and Vietnam.
+His track "Pano" ("How") became the longest-running number-one OPM song on Spotify Philippines, the first number-one song to debut on the Billboard Philippines Songs chart, and charted in other Southeast Asian countries, including Malaysia, Thailand, and Vietnam.

-In 2022, Tabudlo became one of the artists in the newly-launched Republic Records Philippines label under UMG Philippines.
+In 2022, Tabudlo became one of the artists signed to the Republic Records Philippines label under UMG Philippines.
+On February 20, 2022, he performed at the Expo 2020 Dubai.
+The following year, he released his track "Akin Ka" ("You Are Mine") in anticipation of his second studio album Zack: For All released on February 14.
+Aside from For All, he also released another album, Third Time's a Charm, that year.

+Early life

+Zack Tabudlo was born on December 6, 2001 to a music-loving family.
+His father was a member of a band during his college days, while his sister and grandmother also possessed singing talents.
+His mother, a hotel singer, gave him a guitar which he learned to play by watching YouTube videos.

+Music career

+2014–2017: Singing competitions, Gravity, and Zack and Fritz

+At the age of 10, Tabudlo competed and became a finalist on the televised talent competition Talentadong Pinoy.
+In 2014, at age 12, he auditioned for the first season of The Voice Kids with Maroon 5's "Sunday Morning".
+Only Bamboo Mañalac turned his chair, making him Tabudlo's coach by default.
+He advanced to the Battle Rounds, where he, Rommel Bautista, and Gem Capalad performed The Jackson 5's "I'll Be There".
+Capalad advanced, while Tabudlo and Bautista were eliminated.

+His experience on The Voice Kids motivated him to continue performing.
+His father encouraged him to channel his frustrations into songwriting.
+He then formed a singing group with other The Voice Kids alumni called Gravity, for which he wrote the song "Imposible," a pop track that explores unrequited love, and was a hit on local radio stations.
+The group eventually disbanded.
+He and Gravity member Eufritz Santos then formed a duo, Zack and Fritz.
+They released one song, "Ikaw ang Pangarap Ko," ("You Are My Dream") before also parting ways.